-The Court also found that NetSpend acted unreasonably by not waiving the standstill agreements found in the confidentiality agreements with Private Equity A and Private Equity B. By binding itself to the standstill agreements, any interest shown by either Private Equity A or Private Equity B was lost.
-The Court also noted that NetSpend did not understand the "don't ask don't waiver"
+The Court also found that NetSpend acted unreasonably by not waiving the standstill agreements found in the confidentiality agreements with Private Equity A and Private Equity B. By binding itself to the standstill agreements, any interest shown by either Private Equity A or Private Equity

-203 Koehler v.
+207 Koehler v.
 NetSpend Holdings Inc., No. CIV.A.
 8373-VCG, 2013 WL 2181518, at 10 (Del.
 Ch.
 May 21, 2013).